MangoTheCat/dynshiny/README.md

 different output values can be updated, and then it is up to Shiny to make sure that they are updated whenever they need to.

-We found it hard to write this app the traditional way, mainly because the UI contains many action buttons that trigger dynamic UI changes, and also because the internal representation of the data must be changed without any output change.
+I found it hard to write this app the traditional way, mainly because the UI contains many action buttons that trigger dynamic UI changes, and also because the internal representation of the data must be changed without any output change.
 (More about the latter later.)